 Purpose

-Computers and computerized systems (including single-service “appliances” like routers or file servers) have levels of privilege for different users.
+Computers and computerized systems (including single-service “appliances”) have levels of privilege for different users.
 In the simplest case, a system may have only two levels: administrator and no access.
 Most systems have multiple levels, including regular accounts and administrative logins which can perform configuration and affect the other accounts.
-The UF Acceptable Use Policy requires that all computer systems have authentication, authorization, and auditing (eg. logs) for every account and device on the UF network.
+The UF Acceptable Use Policy requires that all computer systems have authentication, authorization, and auditing (e/g. logs) for every account and device on the UF network.

 Scope

-This document applies to faculty, staff, students, and other personnel associated using CLAS-managed computers.
+This document applies to faculty, staff, students, and other personnel using CLAS managed computers and systems.

 Policy